dora-metrics/pelorus/docs/Demo.md

 * Watch as the metrics and trends change as new versions roll out**\***

 > **Note:** More information about the four key DORA metrics can be found in our [Outcomes documentation](./philosophy/outcomes/index.md).

-TODO during the text, say there are other types of commit and failure exporters (links) and we are using GitHub for the example

 ## Lead Time for Change and Deployment Frequency